The first years of a business startup are quite challenging. They require effort, time, and resources.

 Today both small and big businesses are at the risk of crushing.
 The Covid 19 pandemic has tempered with the economic strategies leaving some businesses bankrupt.

 Without plan B or escape route, most have closed or laid off their employees to manage the business’s small profits.
 Small companies find it difficult to survive due to a lack of some skills.
 However, these challenges are not permanent and fixable once the entrepreneur recognizes the issues.

 A small business startup should get mentorship programs from experienced firms or individuals such as fry’s investment.
-Gaining knowledge from people with experience creates confidence and gives a vision on where you would like your business to be in the next five, ten, or more years.
+Gaining knowledge from people with experience creates confidence and gives a vision of where you would like your business to be in the next five, ten, or more years.
 In this article, we check on nine challenges that small businesses face today.

 1. Poor planning

 Business expansion is limited when there is inadequate planning.
 This causes other major problems, which might ruin the business before it picks.
 Successful business startups need first to create a business plan; the plan will guide everyone on what to do.
 These will prevent poor performance and business failure giving chances for business growth.
-Proper planning can help manage a small business and provide the development with a short period.
+Proper planning can help manage a small business and provide development with a short period.
 Poor planning has the following effects:

 - The business losses clients